AlexJReid/blog/content/posts/local-api/index.md

 Suppose the system you are working on consists of hundreds of discrete services that all potentially make requests to one and other.
 If you are unlucky you might be faced with the task of spinning _everything_ up locally or within a new cloud provider account.
 This is costly and probably too much work, so you might be inclined to simply YOLO and deploy to a test or staging environment, potentially breaking things for other users.
 You will likely suffer from a slow feedback loop with every single change requiring a build and deployment.

-An alternative idea is to _patch in_ a new implementation of your service from your local environment into a full fat test environment.
-I have had some ideas on how this might work.
-Note that it is just an experiment.
-Your mileage may vary.
+An alternative idea is to _patch in_ a new implementation of your service from a local environment into a full fat test environment.

-My approach is based on a service mesh: a way of connecting services together to build a secure, observable and malleable system.
-A service mesh consists of a control plane that accepts configuration changes and dynamically applies generated configurations to a data plane.
-The data plane actually does the work of serving the requests.
-In this example Consul is the control plane and Envoy Proxy is the data plane.
-[HashiCorp introduces the concepts more fully in this video](https://www.consul.io/docs/connect).

-Consul has a [set of configuration entries](https://www.consul.io/docs/connect/l7-traffic) that can be used to control where a request is sent.
-It allows us to form subsets of services based on deployment attributes and then route to them, based on the attributes of an incoming HTTP request.

 ## A contrived scenario
 Imagine that we have a service with the resource `/message` that returns `Hello world!!!`.
-It also implements subresources `/message/lower` and `/message/upper` which return lower and uppercase representations of the same string.
+It also provides the subresources `/message/lower` and `/message/upper` which return lower and uppercase representations of the same string.

 ```
 $ curl https://some-service.test-env-1.mycompany.com/message